|9 Min. Read||Dominic Dithurbide||August 12, 2022|

-SMART goals are attached to key performance indicators (KPIs) such as revenue growth, profit margin, marketing sourced pipeline, and customer satisfaction.
+SMART goals consider important measures like revenue growth, profit margin, marketing pipeline, and customer satisfaction.
 Each one focuses on a specific KPI, how to quantify it, and how long it takes to achieve it.

 As you develop a growth strategy, ask yourself:

 Next, you need to audit your current domestic practices.
-Although this step is often overlooked, it's an essential part of ensuring a successful launch.
+Many people often overlook this step, but it is an essential part of ensuring successful global expansion.

 During the audit, you should identify: